- LSAT PREP

 • Explore the Law School Admissions Council’s website: LSAC.org.
 It contains a lot of critical information about preparing for and taking the LSAT.

 • Take a diagnostic LSAT exam.
 They are available at LSAC.org.
-Taking a timed, diagnostic test will give you a starting point as to where your strengths and weaknesses are, and give you an idea as to what it is like to take the LSAT.
+Taking a timed, diagnostic test will give you a starting point as to where your strengths and weaknesses are, and give you an idea of what it is like to take the LSAT.

 • Review the portion of your LSAT prep materials that discusses strategies for preparation and test taking.